AndrewBKang/PromiseApp/README.md

 ##Technologies Used

--Devise for user login and registration
+- Devise for user login and registration
--SendGrid for email confirmations and forgotten passwords -Paperclip/Amazon S3 for profile pictures and resolution update pictures -Figaro to hide Sendgrid and S3 keys/id
+- SendGrid for email confirmations and forgotten passwords
+- Paperclip/Amazon S3 for profile pictures and resolution update pictures
+- Figaro to hide Sendgrid and S3 keys/id
--Kaminari for pagination
+- Kaminari for pagination
--JQuery/JQuery UI for infinite scrolling, resizable divs, drag and drop divs -AJAX/UJS (less redirects, segway to backbone later)
+- JQuery/JQuery UI for infinite scrolling, resizable divs, drag and drop divs
+- AJAX/UJS (less redirects, segway to backbone later)

 ##Project Details